Object-Oriented Dynamics Learning through Multi-Level Abstraction: Experiments

 \section{Experiments}

 We compare MAOP with state-of-the-art action-conditioned dynamics learning baselines, AC Model \citep{oh2015action}, CDNA \citep{finn2016unsupervised}, and OODP \citep{zhu2018object}.
 AC Model adopts an encoder-LSTM-decoder structure, which performs transformations in hidden space and constructs pixel predictions.
 CDNA explicitly models pixel motions to achieve invariance to appearance.
-OODP is designed for class-level dynamics and tries to simultaneously learn object-based representations, relations and motion effects.
+OODP trys to simultaneously learn object-based representations, relations and motion effects.
+MAOP adopts a multi-level abstraction framework to decompose raw images into objects and predict instance-level dynamics based on actions and object relations.
+OODP and MAOP both aim at learning object-level dynamics through an object-oriented learning paradigm, which decomposes raw images into objects and perform prediction based on object-level relations.
+OODP is only designed for class-level dynamics, while MAOP is able to learn instance-level dynamics.
+See Appendix for more implementation details.